exception29/Consumer-Goods-Domain-Insights---SQL/README.md

 9. Which channel helped to bring more gross sales in the fiscal year 2021 and the percentage of contribution?
 The final output contains these fields, channel gross_sales_mln percentage
 10. Get the Top 3 products in each division that have a high total_sold_quantity in the fiscal_year 2021?
 The final output contains these fields, division product_code,product total_sold_quantity rank_order

-### CTE, aggregate functions, joins, subqueries, window functions are used to solve the above queries.